davidebolo1993/VISOR/README.md

 python VISOR/scripts/sscounter.py -h #print help

-python VISOR/scripts/sscounter.py -g genome.fa -bam .bam1 .bam2  -O sscounterout #generate an .html that, for each chromosome,  compares read pairs count for watson and crick strands of the given .bam files
+python VISOR/scripts/sscounter.py -g genome.fa -bam .bam1 .bam2  -o sscounterout #generate an .html that, for each chromosome,  compares read pairs count for watson and crick strands of the given .bam files

 ```

+By default, chromosome chr1-22, chrX, chrY and chrM (human classic chromosomes) are taken into account but desired chromosomes can be specified instead with the -c parameter.